Deep Instance Segmentation with Automotive Radar Detection Points: Proposed Methods

-\begin{remark} Different from $l_2$ loss in \cite{HAIS}, the above definition of $L_{SHIFT}$ fully explores the offset shifting generated from feature vectors in the latent space by leveraging the multi-dimension physical feature information from the radar. \end{remark}

-\begin{remark} As shown in \eqref{L_CS} and \eqref{L_NIP}, the included angle approaches its ground truth due to the CS loss; and the NIP loss is designed for length approximation.
-Compared to $l_2$ loss, the proposed loss function for CSVs leads to a significant improvement in semantic segmentation of radar detection points, which can be seen in Section \ref{sec results}. \end{remark}
+As shown in \eqref{L_CS} and \eqref{L_NIP}, the included angle approaches zero due to the CS loss; the NIP loss is designed for length approximation.
+The above definition of $L_{\rm{SHIFT}}$ fully explores the offset shifting generated from feature vectors in the latent space by leveraging the multi-dimension physical feature information from the radar.
+Compared to $l_2$ loss, the proposed two loss functions for CSVs lead to a significant improvement in instance segmentation of radar detection points, which can be seen in Section \ref{sec results}.

-During the inference time, predicted CSVs are used to push detection points towards the center of the instances.
-Since detection points assigned with different semantic information scarcely belong to the same instance, several clustering approaches are implemented with different parameters in parallel to estimate the final instances.
-Each clustering approach is for one semantic group, and it gathers all shifted detection points with the same estimated semantic information.
-The entire procedure is illustrated by Fig.~\ref{sem_seg_process}.